OutSystems/AzureARMTemplates/README.md

 **Notes:**

+- **If you don't have your own Virtual Network, use this auxiliary template to deploy it before deploying this template**: [Virtual Network Ready for Single Environment](https://github.com/OutSystems/AzureARMTemplates/tree/master#virtual-network-for-single-environments)
 - You have an optional parameter for the OutSystems environment private key.
 Usefull if you want to connect the VM to an existing OutSystems environment database (environment clone).

 ### 2. Lifetime Environment